StepsAway/sewing-kit/README.md

 * docker-commit - creates and pushes images based on a running container.
 Run docker-commit -h for help.
 * docker-list - list all images within a docker repo.
 Run docker-list -h for help.
 * docker-log - list all messages associated with an image.
 Run docker-log -f for help.
+* docker-ship - takes image name, image tag and vcs branch name and ships the proper images to docker hub.
+Run ship-image -h for help.
 * upgrade-swk - manually upgrade sewing-kit.

 ## License